 Emergency water purification should be high on your list of emergency preparations.
 The day’s of bending down and getting a refreshing drink from a stream, or any natural water source are pretty much history.
 Even the water that comes from our taps has been treated with enough chemicals to pickle a moose, and taste like it was dipped from a swimming pool.
-Thirty years ago who would have believed that bottled water would one day be a billion dollar a year industry, or that a city the size of Flint Michigan would suddenly have a water crisis on there hands?
+Thirty years ago who would have believed that bottled water would one day be a billion dollar a year industry, or that a city the size of Flint Michigan would suddenly have a water crisis on it’s hands?

 Even though water quality today is not what it was in years past, It is in most cases still readily available, unless you are lost in some area’s of the south west United States.
 The trick is to take this potentially hazardous water and make it safe to drink for you and your family.

 Six methods of emergency water purification.